 This switch controls the operation of the fill system(s) that load grain into the drying chamber.
 The switch lights up when the fill system(s) are running.
 When placed in the "auto" position the fill system(s) start and stop automatically depending on the level of grain relative to the drying chamber high level rotary switch.
 When operating in the Autobatch mode the fill system(s) will shut off 2/3 of the way through the dry cycle even if grain has not reached the drying chamber high level rotary switch.
 When placed in the "off" position the fill system(s) will not run.
-When placed in the "on" position the fill system(s) come on and stay on when the dryer is running.
+When placed in the "off" position the fill system(s) work the same as in Auto, except the Out of Grain Timer is ignored.